 Don’t Forget About Google

-- The ability to edit title tags, meta descriptions, and alt image attributes
+- Changes to HTML elements like title tags, meta descriptions, and alt image attributes.

 And Then There Are the Hosting and Domain Bundles